AlirezaMrp/power-bi-freight-logistics-dashboard/README.md

 # Global Freight & Shipment Performance Dashboard

-An interactive and visually designed Power BI dashboard developed to analyse global freight operations, shipment performance, logistics costs, and delivery efficiency across countries and shipment modes.
+An interactive and visually designed Power BI dashboard developed to analyse global freight operations, shipment performance, logistics costs and delivery efficiency across countries and shipment modes.

-This project demonstrates how business intelligence and data visualisation can transform raw logistics data into operational insights for decision-making, performance monitoring, and supply chain analysis.
+This project demonstrates how business intelligence and data visualisation can transform raw logistics data into operational insights for decision-making, performance monitoring and supply chain analysis.

 ---